Let’s say that you started blogging using a hosting provider that you are not happy with.

 Concerns about the Pricing

-Some user have concern about the pricing model when they read about “pay as you go” and think that it is sort of impossible to know how much you will be charged at the end of the month.
+Some user have concerns about the pricing model when they read about “pay as you go” and think that it is sort of impossible to know how much you will be charged at the end of the month.

 That’s not what “pay as you go” means.